cloudposse/terraform-aws-components/modules/spacelift/README.md

 ### Spacelift `root` Space

 The `root` Space in Spacelift is responsible for deploying the root adminstrator stack, `admin-stack`, and the Spaces component, `spaces`.
 This Spaces component also includes Spacelift policies.
-Since the root adminstrator stack is unique to tenants, we modify the stack configuration to create a unique stack slug, `root-gbl-spacelift`.
+Since the root adminstrator stack is unique to tenants, we modify the stack context to create a unique stack slug, `root-gbl-spacelift`.

 `stacks/orgs/NAMESPACE/spacelift.yaml`:
 ```yaml